 PME allows a Process Designer to create a new GPM.
 It offers two ways to achieve that.

-A first way is a textual description provided by a tree editor.
+A first way is a hierarchical description provided by a tree editor.

 The second way is a graphical one.
-PME provided diagrams which allow process designers to describe several views of the GPM.
+PME provides diagrams which allow process designers to describe several views of the GPM.
 More precisely, the process designer uses a graphical interface to produce:

 An Activity structure diagram; this diagram describes an activity with the following process elements: name, roles, guidances, input and output products.